 If you have a pet dog and a garden, you may wonder if dog poop could be used as fertilizer.
 Seems a better idea than dumping into the landfill, isn’t it?

-Dog poop is good fertilizer for flowers if you can create compost out of it.
-You add the dog poop to a compost pile along with organic materials like straw, grass clippings, dried leaves, and vegetable waste.
-After a few months, you’ll get compost that can be used to fertilizer your flower plants.
+Dog poop is good fertilizer for flowers if you can add it to the compost pile along with materials such as straw, grass clippings, dried leaves, and vegetable waste.
+The dog poop will break down into nutrients over time as it matures.

 Do not use fresh dog poop in your garden because it contains pathogens that can harm you and your pets.
 It can attract pests and diseases to your plants as well.